marnelfr/back-to-laravel/README.md

 #### Great idea
-Here a great idea will be to cache forever the content of a particular page and then forget it from the cache when the content of that page is modify.\
+Here a great idea will be to cache forever the content of a particular page and then forget it from the cache when the content of that page is modified.\
 For example, it could be great to cache the post list and forget it as a new post is created.
 ````injectablephp